 Notifications To Emergency Response Systems

 Current commercial fire alarm systems come with a protocol for notifying all emergency services of a fire.
-The fire system control panel is connected to the fire alarm monitoring service station.
+The fire system control panel connected to the fire alarm monitoring service station.
 They receive a notification when an alarm goes off.
 Additionally, the system sends a mobile call notification to the fire station.

 Control Of Fire Suppression Methods